Unko: Japan's quirky culture around poop and good luck

 How about eating on a toilet or hugging a poop?

-Kin no Unko – The poop of good luck
+Kin no Unko – The golden poop of good luck

-In Japan, there is the “good luck” poop known as kin no unko [金のうんこ].
-This golden poop has become a local icon simply because its sound ‘un‘ at the beginning of the word unko corresponds to the sound ‘un‘ of the Japanese word for good luck [運].
+In Japan, there is the "good luck" poop known as kin no unko [金のうんこ].
+This golden poop has become a local icon simply because its opening sound 'un' matches the sound 'un' in the Japanese word for luck or good fortune [運].

 This golden poop became so popular that in 2006, about 2.7 million keychains resembling golden poop were sold.
-One of the main companies behind the golden poop is Ryukodo from Kyoto.
+One of the main companies behind the golden poop is Ryukodo, a souvenir maker based in Kyoto.

 Koji Fujii, president of the company, had the idea of manufacturing poops at the end of 1999.
 Due to Japan's economic recession and the depressed national mood, Koji wanted to offer a cheap product that would make people smile.
 So he got the idea from the toilet.